 Traditions can also add a level of stability for children as they are making adjustments in their lives, particularly in the first few years after a divorce.

 Working to maintain traditions is time well spent.
 Building new traditions can also be valuable.

-A family may start out trying to keep time spent at each parent’s home equal, especially on the holidays.
-However this can involve driving time and disruption in the middle of these special days, and so each parent may instead choose to have the children for Thanksgiving one year and Christmas the next.
+A family may start out trying to keep time spent at each parent’s home equal, especially during the holidays.
+However, this can involve driving time and disruption in the middle of these special days.
+Instead, some parents choose to rotate the major holidays.
+For instance, a parent will have the children for Thanksgiving one year and Christmas the next, then swap.